 Among the big names missing from this year’s Western States was Camille Herron.
 The 36-year-old Oklahoman, whose athletic resume includes a 2:48 marathon in a Spiderman costume, was a late scratch due to injury.
 Fortunately, she has several big wins to fall back on.
 A few months after triumphing in the 2017 Comrades Marathon, Herron won the Tunnel Hill 100 in Vienna, Illinois.
 Her time of 12:32:49 stands as a 100-mile record on a USATF-certified course—both for men and women.
 The mark is all the more impressive considering her atypical fueling strategy around mile 80.
 As Herron told REI: “I drank a beer and a half.
 It was magic.
 It settled my stomach and I had mental clarity.”

 Lisa Smith-Batchen, Badwater Quad

 When weighing the endurance achievements of Lisa Smith-Batchen, it can be difficult to pick just one.
 This is the woman who, in 1999, became the first American to win the Marathon des Sables, a seven-day stage race through the Sahara Desert.
 When it comes to sheer mental fortitude, however, Smith-Batchen’s greatest triumph might be her successful completion of the “Badwater Quad” in 2014.
-To earn this distinction, she had to cover the 135-mile stretch from the Badwater Basin, the lowest (and often hottest) point in North America, to the Mount Whitney trailhead and back—twice.
+To earn this distinction, she had to cover the 135-mile stretch from the Badwater Basin, the lowest (and often hottest) point in North America, to the Mount Whitney trailhead, summit California's tallest mountain, and then head all the way back—twice.
 Also, she did it in July.
 The feat took her two weeks, during which time she average between 40 to 50 miles a day, while occasionally running in temperatures that exceeded 120 degrees.
 She experienced animal hallucinations en route.
 We are not surprised.

 Pete Kostelnick, Transamerica Run